 Pre-Orientation Programs at Georgetown University offer new first-year and transfer students a chance to connect with peers, faculty, and staff around a specialized topic before their first semester at Georgetown.
 Pre-Orientation participants are immersed in a smaller community even before New Student Orientation begins.
 Reflecting a variety of interests to explore, Pre-Orientation Programs provide students with opportunities for discovery and adventure.
 Whether you explore the outdoors, engage with social justice topics, enhance your leadership skills, or broaden your scholarly horizons, you will learn more about yourself and meet new friends.

-More information about the format of Pre-Orientation Programs (in-person, hybrid, etc.) will be released later this summer as Georgetown continues to work through the health and safety protocol for the Fall semester.
+More information about the format of Pre-Orientation Programs will be released later this semester.
 More information on move-in dates and details for Pre-Orientation participants will be released later this summer.

 Pre-Orientation Programs will be keeping an eye on guidance around COVID-19, and will keep you updated on the status of programs accordingly.
 Please visit the Georgetown Coronavirus (COVID-19) Resource Page for up-to-date information on the university’s response.